samjaninf/OFN-User-Guide---Master/chapter1/producer-faqs-test.md

 %/accordion%

+%accordion%How can producers make use of the OFN?%accordion%

+The OFN can help producers access a greater diversity of markets.
+This can be through direct sales, or through intermediary hubs or retailers, who perform the sales and logistics functions.
+The OFN enables transparency in the supply chain.
+Because all food traded on the OFN must be linked to the farmer who produced it, customers can see where their food originated from and how it was produced.
+In OFN shopfronts, the pricing is also transparent, so customers can see what cut of the sale price went to the producer.
+Our ultimate goal is fair price to farmers and affordable, good food for eaters.

+%/accordion%

+%accordion%New: How much does OFN costs?%accordion%

-%accordion%There's no OFN in out country yet, are we able to get involved with the OFN?%accordion%
+%accordion%There's no OFN in our country yet, are we able to get involved with the OFN?%accordion%

 The OFN is operational in Australia and the UK.
 We have partner organisations getting local OFN’s set-up in Norway, South Africa, Germany, France, Canada, India and Brazil.
 We’re always looking for likeminded and capable international partner organisations to help spread the OFN to more users around the world.
 If you’re a producer, talk to your local food movement about the OFN to see if it could be a solution for producers in your region.

 %/accordion%

 ### Is the OFN suitable for you?
-%accordion%I'm a producer and I would like to start selling directly to customers.
-How can I use the OFN?%accordion%
+%accordion%I'm a producer and I would like to start selling directly to customers.%accordion%

 Producers can create a professional and affordable online shop on the OFN, and begin trading direct with customers.
 An online store is simple to set up, taking just a few hours \(check out theset-up guidefeature list\).
 As well as the shopfront, an online shop also comes with handy tools which streamline the administration side of operating an online store.
 Click here for a full.

 %/accordion%

-%accordion%I'm thinking of setting up an online store to sell my products which I usually sell through farmers markets, would the OFN be suitable?%accordion%

-An OFN online store is a good addition for producers who are already doing direct sales through farmer’s markets.
-The online store enables customers to order in advance, for a quick pick up at the market, and to access your products outside of market times.
-Some producers also find that the online store is preferable for hospitality customers who cannot attend markets.

-%/accordion%

-%accordion%I'm a producer and I want to sell my products through a hub, how can I go about this?%accordion%
+%accordion%I'm a producer and I want to sell my products through a hub.%accordion%

 The OFN aims to facilitate producers and hubs working together and forming networks of food movement and trade.
 We encourage producers to search for hubs in their area \(on the OFN map\) who could be compatible trading partners \(check out their profiles\).
 However, the OFN doesn’t play an active role in partnering producers and hubs.